 The relevant section of HIPAA compliance for IT providers is HIPAA Title II.
 It is also known as the Administrative Simplification provisions.

 Title II comprises the following five elements of HIPAA compliance requirements:

 - National Provider Identifier Standard.
 Every healthcare entity must be assigned a unique 10-digit National Provider Identifier number or NPI.
 Healthcare entities include individuals, employers, health plans, and healthcare providers.

 - Transactions and Code Set Standard.
 This protocol must be used in electronic data interchange (EDI) to submit and process insurance claims.

-- HIPAA Privacy Rule.
+- Privacy Rule.
 This rule ensures national standards to protect patient health information.
 It is known as the Standards for Privacy of Individually Identifiable Health Information.

-- HIPAA Security Rule.
+- Security Rule.
 The Security Standards for the Protection of Electronic Protected Health Information (ePHI) sets standards for safeguarding patient data.
 This includes how that data should be handled, maintained, and transmitted.